FNF-CNE-Devs/CodenameEngine/FEATURES.md

     - Controls rebinds (for P1 and P2)
     - Downscroll
     - Ghost Tapping
+    - Colored HP Bar
 - Opponent & Co-op modes
 - Memory optimisation (most of the game runs < 500mb)
     - Usage of [flxanimate](https://github.com/Dot-Stuff/flxanimate) on big sprites, such as Girlfriend to save memory.
     - You can further optimize it on certain stages by enabling `Low Memory Mode` in `Options > Appearance`.
-- New volume change SFX (no more loud flixel beep, customizable)
+- New volume change SFX (no more loud flixel beep, customizable.)
 - New FPS counter allowing you to see advanced info by pressing F3.
 - Simple but advanced modding system (press TAB on main menu)
 - **Windows only:**